IDAHO SECRETARY OF STATE

 Are lobbyist reports required to be filed if there has been no financial activity or lobbying activity by the lobbyist?

 Yes.
-Statutory filing requirements must be met even though there has been no active lobbying during the month.
+Statutory filing requirements must be met even though there has been no active lobbying during the reporting period.

 When are monthly reports due?